xisonc/hcaptcha-for-elementor-forms/README.md

 3. There's an error that pops up if you have WP_DEBUG enabled, I haven't bothered to look into it.
 If you know how to fix it please let me know.

 4. Probably some other stuff, I hacked this together in like 30 minutes.

+# Installation

+Download repo as a ZIP, upload to Wordpress via the Plugin Install tool